CE-Programming/toolchain/docs/static/getting-started.rst

 Installing the CE Toolchain
 ---------------------------

-* Download the latest stable toolchain release for your OS `here <https://github.com/CE-Programming/toolchain/releases/latest>`__.
+* Download the latest stable toolchain release for your OS `by clicking here <https://github.com/CE-Programming/toolchain/releases/latest>`__.

-  * You can optionally try the "nightly" build `here <https://github.com/CE-Programming/toolchain/releases/tag/nightly>`__ instead - this is where all current development happens, and provides the latest features and support before an official release.
+* An additional "nightly" development build is available `here <https://github.com/CE-Programming/toolchain/releases/tag/nightly>`__, which includes the  latest features and support before an official  stable release.

 **On Windows**

-    * Extract the archive to a location **without any spaces in it**, e.g. :code:`C:\CEdev`.
+    * Extract the archive to a path **without any spaces**, e.g. :code:`C:\CEdev`.

-    * Double click :code:`cedev.bat` inside the extracted :code:`CEdev` folder to launch the toolchain environment.
+    * Double click :code:`cedev.bat` inside the extracted folder to launch the toolchain environment.
       You may have to allow the script to be run depending on the user account control.

     * If you want to avoid using the :code:`cedev.bat` script, you can extend the PATH environment variable to point to the :code:`CEdev/bin` directory.
-      `Here is an example <https://www.architectryan.com/2018/03/17/add-to-the-path-on-windows-10/>`_ of how to do this.
+      `Here is a description <https://www.architectryan.com/2018/03/17/add-to-the-path-on-windows-10/>`_.

-**On Linux or macOS**
+**On Linux or Mac**

-    * Extract the archive to a location **without any spaces in it**, e.g. :code:`/home/user/CEdev`.
+    * Extract the archive to a path **without any spaces**, e.g. :code:`/home/user/CEdev`.

-    * Extend the PATH environment variable to point to :code:`CEdev/bin` by modifying `.bashrc`, `.zshrc`, or whatever flavor your OS uses.
+    * Extend the PATH environment variable to point to :code:`CEdev/bin` by modifying *.bashrc*, *.zshrc*, or whatever flavor your OS uses.
+      An example command may be:

         .. indent with spaces
         .. code-block:: bash